-The low-end model is best avoided, but the mid-range Mac mini 2.6GHz i5, upgraded to give it 16GB of RAM, will set you back £859.
-You can then add a perfectly decent third-party display from the likes of Dell for around £150.
+The low-end model is best avoided, but the mid-range Mac mini 2.6GHz i5, upgraded to give it 16GB of RAM, will set you back £859/$899.
+You can then add a perfectly decent third-party display from the likes of Dell for one to two hundred more.
 The advantage with this kind of system is its modularity - should one component fail, you can replace just that part rather than everything.

 There are far too many specific accessories to recommend in a feature like this, and so we're going to offer some general tips.